1. Ride No More Than Two-Abreast

 After you cross the finish line, be sure to visit the massage tent and put your name on the waitlist.
 This is one event amenity not to be missed!

 Don’t get too stuffed at the finish line lunch tent.
-Remember to save room for the main course gourmet BBQ dinner service which opens at 4pm on Hearst Ranch.
+Remember to save room for the main course Lobster Clambake dinner service which opens at 3pm in the concert area tent.

 8. Meet the Buddies